Eumelea ludovicata

-Eumelea ludovicata is a moth of the family Geometridae first described by Achille Guenée in 1858.
+Eumelea ludovicata is a species of moth in the family Geometridae first described by Achille Guenée in 1858.
 It is found in Indo-Australian tropics of India, Sri Lanka, east to Singapore, Taiwan, the Solomon Islands and Guam.

 Biology

 The adult has a fluttering, erratic flight.
 The male is more reddish, whereas female is yellowish.

 The caterpillar has a cylindrical yellowish-white body with many longitudinal lines.
 Setae minute and spiracles greenish.
 Its round-shaped head is yellowish white with rusty markings.
 Hairs are present, which are short, erect and thick.
 Host plant is always Macaranga species.
 Pupa elongate with semi-elliptical, flattened cremaster.
 Pupal case for the proboscis and antennae extends free.
 Caterpillar resting straight at 60 degrees to the leaf surface, which is often confused as a twig.
 Pupation occurs between two leaves fastened together coated inside with silk.